-We were first appointed as auditors for the Company's financial statements for the year ended 31 December 2016.
-This is the sixth consecutive year of our appointment as auditors.
+We were first appointed as auditors for the Company's financial statements for the year ended 31 December 2014.
+This is the tenth consecutive year of our appointment as auditors.
+Our appointment as auditors of the Company's financial statements for the year ended 31 December 2023 was approved by shareholder's decision dated 15 July 2023.